 He further added that they are at least taking the matter seriously as this needs to be something that is more focused on the entire Oklahoma state.

 The owner of Majestic Craft Cannabis, Brandon Rust, said he’d like to see Metrc pushed out of Oklahoma state, and too much money would be diverted to the state firm.
 “It is really imperative to fight back; we need the funds to stay in the state, and this needs to stay for the people,” he further added.

-The filed complaint argues that the legislature did not mandate dispensaries to use a seed to sale tracking system from a specific vendor and did not direct the RFID tag’s use to keep track of sales and inventory.
+The filed complaint argues that the legislature did not mandate dispensaries to use a seed-to-sale tracking system from a specific vendor and did not direct the RFID tags used to keep track of sales and inventory.
 However, it states that the businesses are supposed to pay Metrc $40 per month and 45 cents per plant RFID tag, and 25 cents per package RFID tag.

 The complaint states that “Nothing in Oklahoma law authorizes OMMA to pass the cost associated with the seed to sale system on to any medical cannabis business.”

-Stay connected with all such updated and most recent News with My MMJ Doctor’s News Blogs.
+Stay connected with all such updated and most recent News with Medical Marijuana Card Oklahoma News Blogs.

 Don’t forget to read the medical cannabis news with us.!